There are two towns that the reservation runs through. We have Breakheart Reservation Saugus and Breakheart Reservation Wakefield.

 To get to Pearce Lake (below), AKA the Lower Pond where Breakheart Beach is, it’s easier to park at the Wakefield entrance.

 You cannot swim at Silver Lake but it is still nice to look at.
 You could even see some interesting wildlife that lives throughout the reservation.

 There are a few designated spots to have a picnic on the reservation which is always nice.
 I have yet to do that.

 You can walk on the paved path or go off the path and follow the colored dots on the trees.
 Not sure if there is an actual term for that LOL.

 I’ve walked a few of the paths that they have such as the Saugus River Trail and just the regular paved path.
 The last time I went there I tried to walk a different path but I ended up on the Saugus River Trail.
 At least I tried, right?

 As stated before, Breakheart Reservation sits right on route 1 so after your hike, you can go get something delicious to eat.
 There are countless restaurants and a variety of them.
 Kelly’s Roast Beef and Panera Bread are both right outside of the Saugus entrance and then there are other restaurants on the other side of the highway such as Border Cafe and Prince Pizzeria.

-I am not too sure if there are restaurants on the Breakheart Reservation Wakefield entrance.
+I am not too sure if there are restaurants at the Breakheart Reservation Wakefield entrance.
 Even if there aren’t any, route 1 is just right on the other side of the reservation so it is not too far or long of a drive.

 Breakheart Reservation Massachusetts is an amusing and free adventure for individuals or the whole family!
 Just make sure you bring a lot of bug spray and sunblock.
 I usually forget at least one of the two 😂